RN0311/AI-at-Scale/README.md

 # AI-at-Scale
-This repo contains code/report of semester project - Neural Network Distillation From BERT
+This repo contains code and report of semester project titled **Distilling knowledge from BERT into Simpler Machine Learning Models**